RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 ![avg20_comparison_analytic_model](Images/avg20_comparison_analytic_model.png)

 Note that variability is a nonlinear function of the temporal resolution.
-This is because very small and very small timesteps are easy to control: in the former, only one molecule decays at most, while in the latter, almost all molecules are guaranteed to have decayed.
+This is because very small and very large timesteps are easy to control: in the former, only one molecule decays at most, while in the latter, almost all molecules are guaranteed to have decayed.
 Ensuring that the target value is met is simple because the source of the randomness (decays) is very small.

 However, this large timestep limit is not very useful - it is an artifact of how we've chosen to implement our simulation, and the low variability in this case is not useful for actual control problems.
 Thus for further analysis, we stick to analyzing across a variety of averages with a modest timestep ($dt = 0.5$)